-"What is your intended major?" it read, in Times New Roman size 12, bolded and given an asterisk, because it was just that important.
+"What is your intended major?" it read, in Times New Roman 12-point font, bolded, and given an asterisk because it was just that important.

 It wasn't as if I hadn't considered this question before.
-Teachers, parents, and friends alike seemed to obsess over it, inundating me with their opinions and expectations, all qualified with a "but don't worry, whatever you choose, I'm sure you'll do fine."
-Even magazines and news sites had an opinion, with headlines promising to let you in on the best and worst majors, the ones that make the most money, the ones that have the best job satisfaction, and which memes most accurately represent each major.
+Teachers, parents, and friends alike seemed to obsess over it, inundating me with their opinions and expectations, all qualified with, "but don't worry, whatever you choose, I'm sure you'll do fine."
+Even magazines and news sites had an opinion, with headlines promising to let you in on the best and worst majors, the ones that make the most money, the ones that have the best job satisfaction, and the memes that most accurately represented each major.

-My answer for years had been pre-medical studies and biology, with a minor in Spanish for good measure.
-I thought I'd had everything figured out.
+My answer for years had been premedical studies and biology, with a minor in Spanish for good measure.
+I thought I had everything figured out.
 I would breeze through organic chemistry and honors biology, amass hours upon hours of community service and shadowing, then nail my interviews and voilà!
-I'd be drowning in anatomy textbooks and slicing open cadavers at a mid- to toptier medical school in no time.
+I'd be drowning in anatomy textbooks and slicing open cadavers at a mid- to top-tier medical school in no time.

-This plan was everything to me at the time, it seemed so concrete and immutable.
+This plan was everything to me at the time of my senior year of high school.
 While other friends struggled to decide and took personality quizzes to match themselves with careers, I sat back and relaxed because I didn't have to worry.
-I'd taken all the AP science classes and did well, so of course everything would be fine and I was meant to be a doctor, right?
+I'd taken all the science Advanced Placement courses and did well, so of course everything would be fine.
+I was meant to be a doctor, right?

 Wrong.
 My plan had several flaws, and in my first semester of college, this realization smacked me in the face.
-My idealization of having a glittering career in scrubs and saving lives made me forget that (a) I have no aptitude for math and I've always greatly disliked math, (b) science beyond high school contains a lot of math, and (c) you have to do well in advanced science to go into medicine because medicine is, in fact, a science.
+My idealization of having a glittering career in scrubs and saving lives came from spending hours at the hospital where my grandmother worked as a nurse.
+My parents not-so-subtly encouraged this and would tell their friends that I'd be following in my grandmother's footsteps.
+This added pressure and the sentimental attachments I had to the profession made me forget that a) I have no aptitude for math, and I've always greatly disliked math, b) science beyond high school contains a lot of math, and c) you have do well in advanced science to go into medicine, because medicine is, in fact, a science.
 These, among other reasons and realizations, threw me into a whirlwind of trying and failing, and trying and failing again, to decide what it was I truly wanted to do with my life.

-In my second semester of freshman year, still apprehensive about changing my major, I took a pre-med required class called Intro to Psychology and loved it.
-I became part of a research lab, and by the end of the semester, I'd taken the deepdive, without consulting anyone, and changed my major to psychology.
-My stress and anxieties about the future eased because, finally, I thought I'd had everything figured out.
+In my second semester of freshman year, I was still apprehensive about changing my major because changing it would signify a departure from the career path I had been so sure about.
+This apprehension began to fade away when I took a premed required class called Intro to Psychology and loved it.
+I became part of a research lab and by the end of the semester, I'd taken the deep dive without consulting anyone and changed my major to psychology.
+My stress and anxieties about the future eased because, finally, I felt in control once more.